Written by Athletic Communications Student Assistant Morgan Massey '26

 BEREA, Ohio - The No. 15 nationally ranked Baldwin Wallace women's basketball team defeated the Heidelberg University Student Princes by a score of 92-38 to remain perfect in conference play.

-BW (12-2, 5-0 OAC) extended their win streak to ten games with a dominant win over the Student Princes.
-The BW offense had 15 different contributors while the defense locked down the Heidelberg offense.
+BW (13-2, 6-0 OAC) extended their win streak to 10 games with a dominant win over the Student Princes.
+The BW offense had 15 different scorers while the defense locked down the Heidelberg offense.

 BW Leaders (13-2, 6-0 OAC)

-- Tori Sees led the Student Princes with 24 points
+- Tori See led the Student Princes with 21 points

-- Mya Jones had a team-leading five rebounds
+- Mya Jones and See had a team-leading seven rebounds

-- Malia Mizeres gave out a team-high two assists
+- Hannah Hunt and Abby Tier gave out a team-high two assists

 1st Quarter (19-9 BW)